anonymokata/267E62F9-DD14-4324-A927-32328C755BC9/readme.md

 To install this library
 * Download and Unzip
-* Copy rpnconverter.c and rpnconverter.h from src folder
+* Copy rpnconverter.c and rpnconverter.h from the src folder
 * Paste into the folder where you are going to use the code
 * Add the following to your code where needed changing {SRC_DIR} to point to the folder containing rpnconverter.c and rpnconverter.h
 ```c